interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitysupportedclasses.rst

 This method is called when the Activity is shutting down.
 It should be
 used to properly shut down anything that the Activity needed that wasn't automatically supported (such as components).
+Any communication channels such as routes or websockets will not be available during this call.

 This method should throw an exception if it can't shutdown.

-There is another method called
+This method is called after :ref:`onActivityPreShutdown <onActivityPreShutdown-reference-label>`.

-:ref:`onActivityCleanup <onActivityCleanup-reference-label>` which will always be called whether the activity shuts down or crashes.
-It is called after ``onActivityShutdown``, even if ``onActivityShutdown`` throws an exception.
+Do consider doing any shutdown cleanup of your Activity in :ref:`onActivityCleanup <onActivityCleanup-reference-label>` as it is called whether the Activity shuts down or crashes.

 ``void onActivityActivate()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~